 Hearing loss between 20-60 dbHL (mild to moderate hearing loss) over 3 or more different frequencies benefit the most from hearing aids, with a few models now available over-the-counter to purchase even on Amazon.
 If severe hearing loss is present, it is best to see a professional audiologist or ENT in order to obtain hearing aids that satisfactorily work.
 Still confused?
 Here's more information on how to read an audiogram.

 Average hearing results by age and gender can be found here in case you want to compare your results to your peers.
+Wondering what percent hearing loss you have overall?
+Use the hearing loss calculator to determine your overall hearing loss score based on standardized equations.

 Top rated hearing aids and appliances on Amazon: